appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 helm uninstall -n appcircle appcircle-server
 ```

-### Deleting the Appcircle Server Data

-(TODO: Validate the information.
-Uninstall and install then check if the data still exists.)
-[Uninstalling the Appcircle Server](#uninstall-the-appcircle-server) doesn't delete the Appcircle server data.
-If you want to delete all the data of the Appcircle server for a reason, you can simple delete the namespace.
+Helm uninstall doesn't delete the Appcircle server data stored in the Persistent Volumes.
+If you want to delete all the data of the Appcircle server, you can simple delete the namespace.

 If you haven't changed the namespace name while following the [Deploy Using Helm](#deploy-using-helm) section, you can run the command below to delete the all data of the Appcircle server.